 - 1 Select Geocaching > Find a Geocache.

 - 2 Select a geocache.

 - 3 Select Go.

-- 4 Navigate using the map or compass (page 13).
+- 4 Navigate using the map (Navigating with the Map) or compass (Navigating with the Compass).

 Logging the Attempt

 After you have attempted to find a geocache, you can log your results.
 You can verify some geocaches at www.opencaching.com.